 Do you remember when you used to go outside and play until dark?
 In the twenty-first century many children’s lives are centered around the television.
 They watch it when they wake up in the morning until they go to sleep at night.
+At houses for sale in las vegas there will be a great ambiance and a peaceful surroundings that your kids might enjoy and not just stay at home watching television.
 If I had the power to eliminate any invention in the world it would be the television, because TV causes kids to go outside less, TV advertisements encourage bad eating habits, and TV causes kids to have body image problems.

 The first reason why we should eliminate the television is because TV causes kids to go outside less.
 In Richard Louv’s book, Last Child in the Woods, he states something very interesting.
 He says, “Today, average eight-year-olds are better able to identify cartoon characters than native species, such as beetles and oak trees, in their own community.”
 What does that say about how are kids are growing up in this world?
 Kids need to get outside and play.
 They need to use their imagination and play games with other children.

 In addition to keeping kids inside more, television ads encourage bad eating habits.
 Picture this: The season finale of your favorite show just took a commercial break, so you’re sitting on the edge of your seat.
 All of a sudden, a food advertisement is played on your screen.

 The detailed, mouthwatering pictures of huge burgers and fries are now on your screen.
 Your mouth is beginning to water and your stomach is growling.
 This was just a scenario of what happens in many households.
 The television plays ads that make you want to eat food that is unhealthy.
 It’s just too hard to resist this roaring urge inside of you to go out and buy fast food.